jnozzi/cocoadev.com/markdown/HowToKillAFrozenThread.md

 I'm designing a template for a self healing server.
 I'm going to use DO for IPC and worker threads for each request.
 This server template is going to be a foundation for custom application services.
 My main design goals is to move the messy details of handling broken and frozen connections into a connection manager class.
 This class will launch the server process if it is not running, see if the server is responding using distributed notifications, kill/relaunch unresponsive servers and notify all clients of any updated proxies.

-The server right now is a Cocoa command-line tool that uses an General/NSRunLoop (configured as a server run loop).
+The server right now is a Cocoa command-line tool that uses an NSRunLoop (configured as a server run loop).
 Here is where I am stuck.
-Detaching General/NSThreads and using General/NSConnections is the straight forward thing to do.
+Detaching NSThreads and using NSConnections is the straight forward thing to do.
 I can easily deal with connections that are not responding to requests using timeouts, but I need a way to cleanup frozen threads that are stuck in a loop.
 Having the worker thread check a BOOL variable is an option, but I would like to design a catch all healing method (yes make it idiot proof).
 Plus, there is no guarantee that the thread will get stuck in my code.

 I'm thinking about having the parent process spawn a child process for each connection (one connection per application) and have these child processes detach worker threads for each request.
 This would isolate server connections to applications, so if one child process crashes, the server will still be able to keep valid connections open to other applications.
 Plus I will be able to ask the server to create a new connection from the client side without having to relaunch the service.
 But all of this could be done with threads if there was a way to force a thread to exit from the main thread.     pthread_self() and     pthread_exit() seem like they can do the trick, but I feel like I have to hack my way around passing thread info from one thread to another (doesn't seem like a safe thing to do).